-The Complete Chimney Inspection Guide for Chicagoland Homeowners
+Chimney Inspection Guide for Chicagoland Homeowners

-Everything Chicagoland homeowners need to know about chimney inspections: NFPA 211 Level I, II, and III scope, when each applies, what inspectors check, and how Lake Michigan freeze-thaw cycling affects timing.
+What Chicagoland homeowners need to know about chimney inspections: NFPA 211 Level I, II, and III scope, what inspectors check, and timing.

 If you own a home in Chicagoland with a chimney, an annual inspection is the single highest-leverage maintenance step you can take.
 The chimney is the part of your home most exposed to weather, and Northern Illinois weather is unforgiving.
-This guide covers what NFPA 211 requires, what inspectors actually check, when each inspection level applies, and how to time inspections around Lake Michigan’s freeze-thaw cycles.
+This guide covers what NFPA 211 calls for, what inspectors actually check, when each inspection level applies, and how to time inspections around Lake Michigan’s freeze-thaw cycles.
 For booking or specific pricing on your property, see our chimney inspection service page or call (847) 685-1043.

 Why annual chimney inspections matter in Chicagoland